forestz101/Cosmos/README.md

 # Cosmos
-## Objective
-To climb as high as you can by jumping on the platforms without missing any of them.
+Cosmos is a fun platformer game where the goal is to jump up on the platforms without falling off!
 ## Gameplay Instructions
-Use the arrow left and right keys to move.
+Press space to begin jumping, and use the left and right arrow keys to keys to move to align your character with the next platform
 ## Scoring
 The number of pixels climbed will be shown on the screen
 ## Screen Mock-up